Skip to main content

 Within the Parts section of device details, the CPU, RAM, and storage entries for the device will be displayed.
 You may also see additional information such as model number, slot, and location.

-Navigate to Discovery > HyperVisors / *Nix / Windows to set up and save multiple autodiscovery jobs for Windows, Hyper-V, and other platforms.
+Navigate to Discovery > HyperVisors / *Nix / Windows to set up and save multiple discovery jobs for Windows, Hyper-V, and other platforms.

 Windows and Hyper-V menuWindows and Hyper-V menu

-1. Click the Create button to set up a new Windows or Hyper-V autodiscovery job.
+1. Click the Create button to set up a new Windows or Hyper-V discovery job.

 2. For Windows or Hyper-V discovery, select Windows as the Platform.

-• You can select Discover Using WinRM to use the WinRM protocol for discovery, which is fast and Microsoft's preferred protocol.
+• Select Discover Using WinRM to use the WinRM protocol for discovery, which is fast and Microsoft's preferred protocol.
 The URL prefix and Port fields will default accordingly.

 note

-We don't deem it necessary to update existing jobs to use WinRM, as we currently use NTLM, which Microsoft is in the process of deprecating.
-We'll use Kerberos in the near future.
+It is not necessary to update existing jobs to use WinRM, as Device42 currently uses NTLM, which Microsoft is in the process of deprecating.
+Kerberos support is planned for a future release.

 Windows and Hyper-V JobWindows and Hyper-V Job

-3. Click Add another Username/Password to add one or more sets of credentials for the autodiscovery targets.
+3. Click Add another Username/Password to add one or more sets of credentials for the discovery targets.

 Add credentialsAdd credentials